BhadriNarayana/Agri-Kit/README.md

-## Agri-Kit

-## Python based web for crop recommendation and pest identification.
+# Agri-Kit(Flask and Tensorflow based Web Application for crop recommendation and pest identification.)

 ## To start the app, run: